Skip to content

 One gift that almost any hiker would appreciate is proper footwear, which is one of the most important considerations when it comes to hiking attire.

-The T-100 Elite from Protalus is an insole that helps hikers keep their ankles properly aligned and in a safe range of motion to better distribute pressure.
+The T-100 Elite from Protalus is an insole that helps hikers keep their ankles properly aligned and in a safe range of motion to distribute pressure better.

 This leads to enhanced comfort, support, and shock absorption, reducing fatigue and preventing foot-related injuries during long and strenuous treks – even if you have flat feet or issues with your arches.